sass/sass/proposal/package-importer.md

 - Let `fullPath` be `subpath` resolved relative to `packagePath`.
 - Return the result of [resolving a file url] with `fullPath`.

-#### Resolution Order

-This algorithm resolves in the following order:

-1. `sass` condition in package.json `exports`
-1. `style` condition in package.json `exports`
-1. If no subpath, then find root export:
-  1. `sass` key at package.json root
-  1. `style` key at package.json root
-  1. `index` file at package root, resolved for file extensions and partials
-1. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials

 ## Deprecation Process

 The `package` url scheme supported in Dart is not part of the Sass spec, but is